 SiriusXM Satellite Radio (info for techies)

-Caveats: this page contains a lot of technical information.
+Caveat: this page contains a lot of technical information.

 then you are most likely being served from a TERRESTRIAL REPEATER.
 This